-- AV studios – of you need to record audio or video for internal or external distribution, some providers have professional studios and personnel to accommodate you.
+- AV studios – If you need to record audio or video for internal or external distribution, some providers have professional studios and personnel to accommodate you.

 Considerations While You Are Looking

-- Decentralized business can be accommodated – if your employers are primarily mobile workers, you might only need might only have to come together for occasional face-to-face meeting – there are providers who have daily rates and space available when you need it especially on short notice.
+- Decentralized business can be accommodated – If your employers are primarily mobile workers, you might only need might only have to come together for an occasional face-to-face meeting – there are providers who have daily rates and space available when you need it especially on short notice.

-- Leisure spaces – having an area that features gaming equipment, grills and fire pits are common.
+- Leisure spaces – Having areas that feature gaming equipment, grills and fire pits are common.
 Golf simulators, pool tables, foosball, batting cages, shuffleboard, movie theaters – whatever brings a welcome break and distraction to your employees can be found.

-- Pets welcome – This is nice perc: check to see their policy.
+- Pets welcome – This is a nice perk: check to see their policy.
 Keep in mind, some people may be allergic and frightened of your pet.
-There’re also your pet’s needs to consider and the impact on your productivity.
+There are also your pet’s needs to consider and the impact on your productivity.

 - Events/ speakers – Some providers have large spaces where you can stage an event.
 For example, if you value an education series, there are several providers that host guest speakers lecturing on topics that appeal to their members.
 Several have spaces to accommodate large audiences.

-- Unlimited access – 24/7 availability – if you or your employees get inspiration at all hours of the day and night, you may consider a provider that can accommodate you.
-If you are working on an important project with tight deadline, the last thing you want to do is to move your team to another space.
+- Unlimited access (24/7 availability) – If you or your employees get inspiration at all hours of the day and night, you may consider a provider that can accommodate you.
+If you are working on an important project with a tight deadline, the last thing you want to do is to move your team to another space.

 - Concierge services and receptionists – If you have a need for these services, there are providers who feature these service offerings.
 Think about the first impression prospective employees and clients have when they enter your space: will they be impressed with the professionalism conveyed by the reception area and the welcome they receive?
 Some also offer mailroom services.